-Linking your checking and savings accounts may—depending upon your bank—also offer you some overdraft protections.
+Linking your checking and savings accounts may—depending upon your bank—also offer you some overdraft protection.
 Overdrafts occur when you use a check or debit card to pay more than you have in your checking account.

 Overdraft coverage fees can be some of the most expensive fees banks charge, costing on average around $34 and possibly even more.
 With this coverage, banks use their own money to cover the transaction, and fees can add up quickly, as many banks may charge an extended overdraft fee if you don’t address a negative account balance (typically within five days).
 So it’s worth taking measures to avoid them.

-With overdraft protection, if your checking account is linked to another savings or checking account, when you overdraft you can have money from your savings automatically transferred to cover the transaction.
-That way, you can avoid bouncing checks and potentially the overdraft fees.
+With overdraft protection, if your checking account is linked to another savings or checking account when you overdraft you can have money from your savings automatically transferred to cover the transaction.
+That way, you can avoid bouncing checks and potentially overdraft fees.
 You can also avoid missing payments that ultimately could have a detrimental effect on your credit score.

 Your bank may charge an overdraft protection fee, but these are typically much cheaper than the overdraft coverage fee.
 Even so, it’s a good idea not to get in the habit of using this option very often.

 Linking your checking or savings accounts to your brokerage account can also be a convenient way to manage the money you plan to invest.
-For example, some banks will allow you to set up automatic transfers between your checking and brokerage account so that you can invest regularly.
+For example, some banks will allow you to set up automatic transfers between your checking and brokerage accounts so that you can invest regularly.